toashiqur/toashiqur.github.io/_posts/2020-02-13-creating-a-blog-on-github.markdown

 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/
 --->
-Readymade [Jekyll template][jekyll-link] can be forked to build a blog on GitHub quickly.
+One easy way to build GitHub blog quickly is to fork [Jekyll template][jekyll-link].
 But if you prefer some adventure and want to experiment eveything from scratch then this post is for you!

 The first step to create a blog on GitHub is to have a GitHub [github-link] account.
 After log in to your account you will see a panel on the left to create a repository.
 Create a new repository and name it **your_user_name.github.io**.
 When creating the repository make it public, you may skip Initialize the repository with a ReadMe file, choose a licence of your preference.
 After creating the repository you will get the address of the repository similar to **https://github.com/your_user_name/your_user_name.github.io.git**.